 BIOL 160 Plagues and People.
 This is a course for non-biology majors, as an introductory survey of microbiology that focuses on plagues and their effects on people.
 It introduces students to collegiate-level thinking and investigating issues in science and biology.
-Life-Scientific Mode of Inquiry (QLS).
 3 semester credit hours.
-Life Science Core Elective.
+Life-Scientific MOI.
 Typically offered: Periodically.

-BIOL 165 Wine Laboratory and Winery Operations.
+BIOL 165 Wine: Mystic and Madness.
 This course will explore wine making, including all phases of small scale wine production and the biology and chemistry of wine and wine production.
 For non-science majors.
-Life-Scientific Mode of Inquiry (QLS).
 3 semester credit hours.
-Life Science Core Elective.
+Life-Scientific MOI.
 Typically offered: Periodically.

 BIOL 170 Animal Behavior.
 Exploration of animal behavior including how evolution, genetics and ecology play a role in animal diversity.
 Intended for non-biology majors.
 3 semester credit hours.
-Life Science Core Elective.
 Typically offered: Periodically.

 BIOL 175 Wild Chicago.
 This course explores the unique biodiversity of the Chicago Region by studying local plants, animals and habitats; investigates past and present negative ecological problems regarding regional natural areas, and delves into the endeavors made to reverse these ecological problems.
-For nonscience majors.
+For non-science majors.
 3 semester credit hours.
-Life Science Core Elective.
 Typically offered: Periodically.

 BIOL 180 The Ecology of a Changing Planet.
-Introduces the nonscience major to the basic ecological processes and science that are involved in many environmental concerns.
-Life-Scientific Mode of Inquiry (QLS).
+Introduces the non-science major to the basic ecological processes and science that are involved in many environmental concerns.
 3 semester credit hours.
-Sustainability.
+Sustainability and QLS.
 Typically offered: Periodically.

 BIOL 191 Selected Topics.
 Special topics in biology at an introductory level.
 1-3 semester credit hours.
-Life Science Core Elective.
 Typically offered: Periodically.
 Course Repeatable.
 Maximum number of units allowed 9.

 BIOL 196 Introduction to Biology Lab.
 This course is designed with selected exercises to reinforce information learned in BIOL198, and to apply statistical and quantitative approaches to biology.
 This course does not meet the requirements for majors in the department of Biological Science.
-Coregistration or "C" or better in BIOL 198 or equivalent and "C" or better in MATH 110 or MATH 105 or MATH 108 or above.
+Co-registration or "C" or better in BIOL 198 or equivalent and "C" or better in MATH 110 or MATH 105 or MATH 108 or above.
 1 semester credit hour.
 Typically offered: Fall Term.

 BIOL 197 Principles of Organismal Biology.
 Key concepts in organismal biology on which advanced courses will build.
-Includes introduction to evolution, ecology, development, and reproduction and survey of bacteria, protists, fungi, plants. and animals.
-Life-Scientific Mode of Inquiry (QLS).
+Includes introduction to evolution, ecology, development, and reproduction and survey of bacteria, protists, fungi, plants and animals.
 3 semester credit hours.
-Sustainability.
+Sustainability and QLS.
 Typically offered: Fall and Spring Terms.

 BIOL 198 Principles of Biology.
 Key concepts in biology on which advanced courses will build.
 Includes basic biological molecules, molecular biology, cell structure/function, transport processes, bioenergetics and genetics.
 For science majors.
 Prerequisite: Co-registration or credit in CHEM 113 or CHEM 103.
-Life-Scientific Mode of Inquiry (QLS).
 3 semester credit hours.
-Life Science Core Elective.
-Typically offered: Fall, Spring, and Summer Terms.
+Life-Scientific MOI.
+Typically offered: Fall and Spring Terms.

 BIOL 199 Principles of Biology Lab.
 Methods and techniques of laboratory investigation.
-Coregistration or "C" or better in BIOL 198 or equivalent and "C" or better in MATH 110 or MATH 105 or MATH 108 or above.
+Co-registration or "C" or better in BIOL 198 or equivalent and "C" or better in MATH 110 or MATH 105 or MATH 108 or above.
 1 semester credit hour.
-Life Science Core Elective.
 Typically offered: Fall and Spring Terms.